+Similarly, the interdisciplinary minor in Deaf Studies builds skill in American Sign Language and knowledge of the American Deaf community, supporting success in a variety of settings.
 The Deaf Studies minor is open to students majoring in all disciplines and may be especially attractive to students in the liberal arts and sciences, education, business, and theatre.
 It is designed to develop the use of American Sign Language and prepare students for further education in related fields.
-ASL is present in every realm of life as Deaf, hard-of-hearing and deaf-blind people seek education and equitable employment.
+ASL is present in every realm of life as Deaf, hard-of-hearing and Deaf-Blind people seek education and equitable employment.
 The minor will increase students' understanding of hearing loss, deafness, and Deaf culture and their ability to communicate with Deaf persons at a basic level.

-A grade of C- or better is required for credit toward the Deaf Studies minor, and no more than half the credits may be shared with another minor or major.
+A grade of C- or better is required for credit toward the Deaf Studies major and minor.

-For more information about the Deaf Studies minor, please contact:
+For more information about these Deaf Studies programs, please contact:

 Victoria St. George, M.Ed., Special Education